Spl0itable/Anonostr/README.md

 # Anonostr - Anonymous Nostr Note Sender

 **Anonostr** allows users to send anonymous notes to the [Nostr](https://nostr.com/) network without revealing their identity.
-For each note submission, the app generates a new key pair, sends the note through select relays, and then securely discards the key pair.
+For each note submission, the app generates a new key pair, sends the note through select relays, and then securely burns the key pair.
 It supports tagging, threading, quoting, and replying to existing notes.

 ## Features
 - **Anonymous Note Sending**: Generates and burns a new key pair on each submission to ensure anonymity.